COVID-19 Well-being support for pupils

 - PHE’s guidance on supporting children and young people’s mental health and wellbeing

-- Virtual Oak National Academy for reception – Year 10 pupils, which offers daily online lessons, a weekly assembly with a pastoral focus and extra-curricular activities to help families maintain a routine at home (NB. intended to complement, not replace, existing schools’ online learning offers)
+- Virtual Oak National Academy for reception – Year 10 pupils, which offers video lessons, resources and activities to complement, not replace, existing schools’ online learning offers

 - BBC Education online learning content, also for reception to Year 10 pupils, to support home learning, with weekly wellbeing tips provided via their social media pages.

-- Every Mind Matters includes an online tool and email journey to support everyone to feel more confident in taking action to look after their mental health and wellbeing.
-It also includes a section for parents and carers on looking after children and young people during the pandemic.
+- Every Mind Matters includes an online tool and email journey to support everyone to feel more confident in taking action to look after their mental health and wellbeing including a section for parents and carers.

 - Local mental health crisis support lines (for all ages) can be found via a simple age and postcode search here.